AVS 66 Session AP+BI+PS+TF-WeM: Surface Reaction Analysis and Emerging Applications of Atomic Scale Processing

 Start Invited?
 Item

-8:00 AM AP+BI+PS+TF-WeM-1 Open Spaces in Al2O3 Film Deposited on Widegap Semiconductors Probed by Monoenergetic Positron Beams
+8:00 AM Invited AP+BI+PS+TF-WeM-1 Open Spaces in Al2O3 Film Deposited on Widegap Semiconductors Probed by Monoenergetic Positron Beams

 Akira Uedono (University of Tsukuba, Japan); Toshihide Nabatame (NIMS, Japan); Werner Egger, Tönjes Koschine (Universität der Bundeswehr München, Germany); Christoph Hugenschmidt, Marcel Dickmann (Technische Universität München, Germany); Masatomo Sumiya (NIMS, Japan); Shoji Ishibashi (AIST, Japan)